Housing Supports

 Tel: 519-642-3700

 VHA provides extreme cleaning services in the City of London.
 All referrals go directly to the City of London, Coordinated Access.
 To make a referral for VHA's Extreme Cleaning program in London, please call 519-661-HOME (4663) or send an email London's Coordinated Access team for free assistance to clean out, de-clutter and discard items; Thoroughly clean all living spaces in unit including: walls, floors and cupboards, appliances and laundry; Prepare home for pest control (bedbug, roach) treatment if required; Help with weekly follow-up maintenance when appropriate.
+This program is funded by the City of London and is FREE for eligible clients.

-To be eligible for the Extreme Cleaning or Hoarding program you need to be at risk of eviction and homelessness due to excessive clutter, unsanitary conditions, hoarding, fire risks and/or pest infestation issues.
-All referrals go directly through the City of London, Coordinated Access.
+You must be at risk of eviction and homelessness due to excessive clutter, unsanitary conditions, hoarding, fire risks and/or pest infestation issues. (verbal or written)

-To Make a Referral Call, Email or Visit Coordinated Access at:
+To Make a Referral Call, Email, or Visit Coordinated Access at:

-Phone: 519 -661 -HOME (4663) or 1-833 -932 -2297 Monday to Friday 8:30 -4:30pm
+Phone: 519-661-HOME (4663) or 1-833-932-2297 Monday to Friday 8:30 AM - 4:30 PM

 Email: homelessprevention@london.ca